PokemonAutomation/SwSh-Arduino/Documentation/HowToUse.md

 Errors are logged into the respective .log file for the program (for example "WattFarmer.log").
 If you don’t see any .log files, it’s because you have file extensions disabled.
 In that case, the file will just be named "WattFarmer".

-If you are comfortable with shell scripting and you don’t want to keep rebuilding all the programs, you can edit "Scripts/BuildAll.cmd" to build only a subset of the programs.
+If you are comfortable with shell scripting and you don't want to keep rebuilding all the programs, you can edit "Scripts/BuildAll.cmd" to build only a subset of the programs.

 ### Method 3: Run the 00-BuildAllUnix.sh file.
 (Mac and Linux)